griffithlab/pVACtools/docs/pvacfuse/features.rst

 By using the IEDB RESTful web interface, pVACfuse leverages their extensive support of different prediction algorithms.

 In addition to IEDB-supported prediction algorithms, we've also added support for a variety of additional algorithms.
+The following table lists all algorithms supported by pVACfuse, whether the algorithm is a MHC class I or class II algorithm, what type of scoring the algorithm returns (binding, presentation, or immunogenicity), whether it supports percentile ranks natively, supports normalized percentile ranks (``--use-normalized-percentiles`` flag), and whether the ``select`` algorithm shortcut includes this algorithm.

 .. list-table::
    :header-rows: 1